 NEW!
 Volunteer members are helping to organize panels for next year’s AAS.
 Join by exploring topics and contacts listed.
-For general information on submitting papers or panels to the AAS, consult their FAQs page.
+For general information on submitting papers or panels to the AAS, consult the full call for proposals, which also has a link to FAQs.

 PSG Travel Awards were launched in 2014.
 Graduate students with accepted papers can apply for this directly to the PSG; the call for applications normally takes place one to two months prior to the start of AAS conference itself.
 In 2017 the award amount was $250.